 Bring viewpoint diversity training to your campus.
 In the last year, there has been a massive increase in discussion about and interest in diversity, equity, and inclusion (DEI) programming.
 Corporations are bringing in DEI trainers, K-12 educators are incorporating “anti-racist” readings, and colleges and universities are adding new diversity positions.
-Sadly, all of this is based off of a faulty understanding of diversity that threatens to divide across lines of difference.
-FIRE partnered with Karith Foster at Inversity™ Solutions to bring her innovative Inversity Program, an initiative that seeks to provide diversity training that works in harmony with free expression, to even more college and universities than ever before.
+Sadly, all of this is based on a faulty understanding of diversity that threatens to divide across lines of difference.
+FIRE partnered with Karith Foster at Inversity™ Solutions to bring her innovative Inversity Program, an initiative that seeks to provide diversity training that works in harmony with free expression, to even more colleges and universities than ever before.
 Specifically, Inversity’s new campus curriculum will revolutionize how we address diversity and inclusion, communication, and interpersonal relationships.

 Collect serious data on the speech climate

 The best way to monitor the speech climate of a college campus is to have the school survey its student body.
 Every institution of higher education should gather information about its campus, because it can’t be waved away with claims that “Other schools are like that, but not mine!”
 FIRE has already conducted such a survey of students at more than 200 other institutions).
 Though we surveyed a statistically significant number of students, a transparent and properly conducted survey of a larger proportion of the campus community would provide vital information that would allow leadership to make informed decisions about their college.
 If done annually, it could be used to judge yearly progress toward a free and open campus climate.
 FIRE canhelp colleges prep such a survey.

 Organize your own alumni group for free speech